danielmunro/dgse/content/glossary/ide.md

 short: Integrated development environment.
 ---

-1. Acronym.
-Integrated development environment.
+Acronym: integrated development environment.

-1. Software.
-For use by programmers.
-Includes a combination of tools such as a text editor and language compiler.
+A tool, used by programmers.
+Includes a combination of tools such as a text editor and language compiler (hence "integrated").
 Often highly extensible and customizable.